sqlc-dev/sqlc/docs/tutorials/getting-started-postgresql.md

 You should now have a working program using sqlc's generated Go source code, and hopefully can see how you'd use sqlc in your own real-world applications.

-## Query analysis and managed databases
+## Query verification

-[sqlc Cloud](https://dashboard.sqlc.dev) provides additional insights into your queries, catching subtle bugs and performance issues.
+[sqlc Cloud](https://dashboard.sqlc.dev) provides additional verification, catching subtle bugs.
 To get started, create a [dashboard account](https://dashboard.sqlc.dev).
 Once you've signed in, create a project and generate an auth token.
 Add your project's ID to the `cloud` block to your sqlc.yaml.